IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ---

 Completed all the steps?
-Congratulations, you now know the key steps in the workflow of local smart contract development.
+Congratulations, you now know the core workflow of local smart contract development.
 You've generated a skeleton contract, deployed it locally, and submitted/evaluated transactions using it.

-If you wish to spend some more time locally developing your own smart contracts, our Samples (accessed from the extension's homepage) can help you explore development concepts.
+If you wish to spend some more time locally developing your own smart contracts, Fabric Samples (accessed from the extension's homepage) can help you explore development concepts.
 If you're iterating a lot on your code, you should checkout our __Debug__ tutorial, it's _very_ useful for developers!

-There's no need to worry about those concepts yet if you don't want to though: `demoContract@0.0.1` is perfect for carrying on with this tutorial series!
+There's no need to worry about those concepts yet if you don't want to though: `demoContract` is perfect for carrying on with this tutorial series!

 <a href='./cloud-setup.md'><h2 align='right'><b> Next: Create a cloud blockchain deployment ➔ </h2></b></a>